-- OMSSA and its members encourage the Province to collaborate with Service System Managers, whose experience in serving the needs of Ontario's most vulnerable and implementing provincial policy at the local level will be a strong asset. - Increased investment is needed for mental health and addiction services along with wraparound supportive services to help address life stabilization for clients. - ➤ The Ministry of Health must be at the table when discussing and developing human services policy.
-It is important to coordinate and collaborate with public health, Ontario Health Teams, paramedicine and the health sector.
+- OMSSA and its members encourage the Province to collaborate with Service System Managers, whose experience in serving the needs of Ontario's most vulnerable and implementing provincial policy at the local level will be a strong asset. - Increased investment is needed for mental health and addiction services along with wraparound supportive services to help address stabilization services for clients. - The Ministry of Health must be at the table when discussing and developing human services policy.
+It is important to coordinate and collaborate with public health, Ontario Health Teams, paramedicine and the health sector. - ▶ It is important to ensure a strong municipal voice and maximum collaboration between Service System Managers and local Ontario Health Teams.